-Helping Your Blind Child Learn in the Community
+Helping Your Child With Blindness or Low Vision Learn in the Community

 Successful transition from high school to college, trade school, or work involves more than knowledge of possible jobs, proper social interactions, and self-care.
 Successful transition involves much observation and rehearsing in the real world.